Fred (baboon)

 Fred (died 25 March 2011) was a chacma baboon from Cape Town, South Africa.
 He came to international attention as the leader of a baboon "gang" which developed a reputation for raiding homes and cars, as well as attacking local residents and tourists.
 This led to Fred being labelled as aggressive by authorities.
-He was captured in 2011, and euthanized soon afterwards.
+Fred was captured in early 2011, and euthanized soon afterwards.